 |Search and replace||It should be possible to search and replace text in the source markup.||2: Should have|

 There should be some basic search and replace functionality.
 More sophisticated searching may be possible (e.g. the reg. ex) depending on the final editing framework used.
-See CONF-24200 - Ability to Find/Replace on Formatting and Macro parameters within a page Open .
+See CONF-24200 - Ability to Find/Replace on Formatting and Macro parameters within a page Resolved .